 Hornillos del Camino (map)

-Hornillos is situated 20km from Burgos and is in the meseta region of Spain.
+Hornillos is situated about 20 km from Burgos and is in the meseta region of Spain.
 The meseta is known for being flat, with roads lasting long into the distance.
 The towns are few and far between and often are unremarkable.
 Hornillos would be one of these unremarkable towns; it seems as if history left it behind.
-It has plenty of accommodation (gronze.com) however I prefer to stay in Hontanas, a further 10km up the road.
-The photo gives you an idea of how flat the landscape is, with Hornillos in the background.
-The picture was taken from Alto del Meseta some 2km away.
+While it has plenty of accommodation (gronze.com) I prefer to stay in the next town, Hontanas, a further 10 km up the road.
+The photo above gives you an idea of the vastness of the meseta plain with Hornillos in the distance.
+The picture was taken from Alto del Meseta some 2 km away.

-Hontanas is also situated in Castilla y Leon and a further 11km from Hornillos del Camino.
+Hontanas is also situated some 30 km from Burgos.
 The name is derived from a number of natural springs (fontanas) that can be found in the locality.
 If you choose to walk the 31km from Burgos (like I have), don’t let the flat landscape deter you but keep on walking.
-Hontanas is built in a depression so it is very difficult to spot the town until you are close up.
-Once you see the church spire pop up in the distance, you can think about your first cerveza!
-I have stayed in the Municipal albergue at the edge of town on both occasions that I have been here, but there are other albergues (gronze.com).
-El Puntido is a favourite of many.
+It is a favourite of many pilgrims!
+Hontanas is built in a valley so it is very difficult to spot the town at first but when you see the church steeple you will be surprised.
+I have stayed in the municipal albergue at the edge of town on both occasions that I have been here, but there are other albergues (gronze.com) so it is worth looking around.

 Hospital de Órbigo (map)

-There are number of towns that I passed through but wished to have stayed for longer.
-La Faba is one, Estella is two and Hospital de Orbigo is another.
+There are number of towns that I have passed through but wished to have stayed for longer.
+La Faba is one and Hospital de Orbigo is another.
 Situated between Leon and Astorga, it is a major stopping point for many pilgrims.
 The town is home to the Puente de Orbigo, a long stone medieval bridge.
 There is also so much history behind the bridge and the town.
 There are just over 1000 people living in Hospital de Orbigo.
 You have quite a good selection of albergues here also (gronze.com) with Albergue Verde being one I would recommend.
 On leaving the town, the road splits in two.
-One takes you along the main road, while the other takes you off road through Villares de Orbigo.
+One takes you along the main road, while the other takes you off-road through Villares de Orbigo.

 Hospital da Cruz (map)

-Hospital da Cruz (or O Hospital in Galician) is a rural hamlet located between Portomarin and Palas de Rei in Galicia.
-It is just over 80km from Santiago and has just under 50 people living there.
-The town has a municipal albergue (gronze.com) and a number of bars for a mid morning cerveza or cafe con leche!
+Hospital da Cruz is a rural hamlet located between Portomarin and Palas de Rei in Galicia.
+It is just over 80 km from Santiago and has just under 50 people living there.
+The town has a municipal albergue (gronze.com) and a number of bars for a mid-morning cerveza or cafe con leche!